skwsm/nbrpo/README.md

-# nbrpo
+# NBRPO
-An ontology which is intended for describing meta information of biological resources retained and provided by biological resource centers.
+NBRPO is an ontology which is intended for describing meta information of biological resources retained and provided by biological resource centers.